Gushu Sheng Pu Erh

 7028

-Very mild, natural and thirst-quenching Sheng Pu Erh Dragon Pearls, conveniently portioned into ten 5g servings, making it excellent for Pu Erh newcomers or enjoying on-the-go.
+Very mild, natural and thirst-quenching Sheng Pu Erh Dragon Pearls, conveniently portioned into 5g servings, excellent for Pu Erh newcomers or enjoying on-the-go.
 Made from the leaves of old Gushu trees growing semi-wild on a remote family-run farm on Xigui mountain in Lincang.
 Cultivated without pesticides, harvested and rolled by hand in 2021, and aged ever since.
+10 x 5g

 Character Mildly sweet, pleasantly bitter, natural, clear, vegetal